 Self-employed people pay tax on their business profits (not personal earnings), as well as Class 2 and Class 4 National Insurance contributions (NICs).

-People running limited companies are employees, which means they must pay income tax through the company's Pay As You Earn (PAYE) scheme, as well as NICs.
-The company must also pay Corporation Tax to HM Revenue & Customs (HMRC) each year, which, for many small limited companies, amounts to 19% (2017/18) of their profits after expenses and allowances have been accounted for.
+The company must also pay Corporation Tax to HM Revenue & Customs (HMRC) each year, which, for many small limited companies, amounts to 19% of their profits after expenses and allowances have been accounted for.

-Another consideration for many firms is value added tax (VAT), of course, which is levied on sale of most goods and services (there are exemptions).
-If your turnover exceeds the threshold (£85,000 per annum in 2017/18), your business must be VAT-registered.
-Once registered, you charge VAT and fill in a quarterly VAT return, submit it online to HMRC and pay your bill.
+Another consideration is value added tax (VAT), which is levied on the sale of most goods and services (there are exemptions).
+If your turnover exceeds the VAT threshold (£85,000 in a 12 month period), your business must be VAT registered.
+Once registered, you charge VAT to your customers and fill in a quarterly VAT return, submit it online to HMRC and pay your bill.

 If you put a robust system in place from day one, then simple bookkeeping needn't turn into a nightmare - even if number crunching isn't your thing.

-For most businesses, such 'books' now exist as computer spreadsheets.
-An array of software packages offers a quick, cheap and convenient means of financial record keeping.
-At the push of a button they can reveal vital information that can help owner-managers run their businesses more effectively.
+For most businesses, these 'books' are now managed through accounting software.
+Financial software packages offer a quick, cheap and convenient way to keep financial records.
+They can also reveal vital management accounts information, to help owner-managers run their businesses more effectively.

-There is also a range of allowances and reliefs.
+There is also a range of tax allowances and reliefs.
 For example, money you invest in machinery and fixtures and fittings for your premises can be claimed as a capital allowance.
-Even money you spend before the business is officially launched can be claimed as a pre-trading business expense, providing you notify HMRC.
+Even money you spend before the business is officially launched can be claimed as a business expense, as long as you notify HMRC.

-Of course they seldom provide their services for free, but a good accountant can help your business become tax efficient.
-The odd useful piece of advice, tailored specifically to your needs, could save your business a lot of cash.
+Of course they rarely provide their services for free, but a good accountant can help your business save tax.
+The odd useful piece of advice, tailored specifically to your needs, could minimise your tax liabilities.

-Accountants can also make filling out forms and dealing with HMRC less painful, which alone can be well worth an accountant's monthly fee.
-On filling out his tax return, it was no lesser a figure than Albert Einstein who said: 'This is too difficult for a mathematician.
-It takes a philosopher!'
+Accountants can also make filling out forms and dealing with HMRC less painful, which alone can be well worth the accountancy fees.